 Historians and equestrian enthusiasts are fortunate to be in possession of writings by celebrated experts of the day from Dom Duarte the 1st King of Portugal in the early 14th Century to Francois Baucher in the early 19th Century who are not only responsible for the improvements in horse tack, that is very much in evidence today, but also for the fundamental principles still used in dressage, classical dressage, and many other modern equestrian disciplines.

-Over the last two hundred years or so, horse riding has evolved into two distinctive riding styles primarily to benefit the way a horse was being used.
+Over the last hundred years or so, horse riding has evolved into two distinctive riding styles primarily to benefit the way a horse was being used.
 These can be simply defined as “English Riding” and “Western Riding”.
 There are significant differences between English Horse Tack and Western Horse Tack.

 Although collectively known as English Riding, there are many different styles seen around the world, but all have one thing in common and that is a flatter “English” saddle, designed to allow the rider to have closer contact with the horse’s back.
 English disciplines allow the horse more freedom to move in an optimal manner for a given task, ranging from dressage and show jumping to horseracing.
 Other differences include most versions of English riding requiring riders to use both hands on the reins and the rider having direct contact with the horse’s mouth via the bit and the reins, used as part of an aid in controlling the horse.

 Western horse riding can trace its roots back to cowboys and working ranches in the United States during the 19th Century.
 Horse riding equipment and styles evolved to meet the needs of ranch hands who spent many hours in the saddle and needed light control of the horse through hands and leg signals.
 Western saddles are larger and heavier than English ones and feature a deep secure seat, high cantle, or saddle horn.
-The larger saddle means the weight of the rider was spread over a larger area of the horse’s back which makes it more comfortable, especially for long days chasing cows.
-A larger thicker western saddle pad was required to accommodate the fact that unlike English saddles, Western saddles do not have any padding underneath.

 Often Western riders would need to free up one hand to rope cattle or use a lasso and so western riding uses the neck rein method to change direction (light pressure from one hand on the reins against the horse’s neck).
 Also because only light control of the horse is needed, Western Bridles often do not have a noseband or browband

-The first official invention of a western saddle was by a man called William D Davis, who was born in New York in 1853.
+The first official invention of a western saddle was by a man called William D Davis, born in New York in 1853.
 Davis had an idea to make long rides easier and whilst serving as a buffalo soldier in the 10th Cavalry division sketched out his idea to use springs under the saddle seat and above the stirrups making longer rides much more comfortable.
 He filed a patent for this riding saddle in 1896.